optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 The first solution I found when playing with this is eager, i.e. the complete data structure is created created at import time, no matter what the user does.
-A lazy solution where only the branches of the data structure we need are created.
-Maybe, this can be achieved with properties but I don't know yet how easy that is to add properties via `make_dataclass`
+A lazy solution where only the branches of the data structure we need are created would be nicer.
+Maybe, this can be achieved with properties but I don't know yet how easy easy is to add properties via `make_dataclass` and whether it would break some of the autocomplete behavior we want.
 ```

 (algorithm-options)=